A/B testing Calculator: Sample Size

 Frequently Asked Questions (FAQ)

-Sample size depends on desired confidence level, margin of error, population size, and expected effect size.
-Larger effects require smaller samples, while smaller effects need larger samples to detect.
+Sample size depends on the desired confidence level, margin of error, population size, and expected effect size (MDE).
+Larger effects require smaller samples, while smaller effects require larger samples to detect.

-Confidence level (usually 95%) indicates how sure you are about your results.
+Confidence level (typically 95%) indicates how confident you are in your results.
 Margin of error is the range of uncertainty around your estimate.
-Higher confidence or lower margin of error requires larger samples.
+A higher confidence level or smaller margin of error requires larger samples.